Redesigning a File Upload Experience

 Wireframes

-At this point, I began exploring designs for my proposed ideal flow (while also fleshing out some of the alternative flows on the side).
-My first iteration of designs focused on:
+At this point, I began exploring designs for my proposed ideal flow.
+My first iterations focused on:

 • Adding a dedicated Upload section with drag-and-drop support to the Overview page.
 This would allow users to skip the first four clicks of navigating to the Recordings page and selecting the Upload option from the dropdown menu.